H. B. Beal Secondary School: Arts

-BealTV is a "Airing Twice a Week" YouTube live-stream show that highlights topics of interest to the school community and the upcoming events, mixed in with PSAs made by the Anchors of the Student Body for that Semester.
+Beal Television is an "Airing Twice a Week" YouTube live-stream show that highlights topics of interest to the school community and the upcoming events, mixed in with PSAs made by the anchors of the Student Body for that semester.

-The original name for the program was "Broadcast Beal", it was then changed in 2005–2006 to Channel 2 news and in 2006–2007 to B Channel News and to The Raider Report in 2007–2008 then changed to BTV in 2008–2009.
-In 2016, the program was rebranded once again to BNN, an abbreviation of Beal News Network, but returned to the name BTV as of 2018, but to be changed back to BNN in 2019.
+The original name for the program was "Broadcast Beal," it was then changed in 2005–2006 to Channel 2 news and in 2006–2007 to B Channel News and to The Raider Report in 2007–2008 then changed to BTV in 2008–2009.
+In 2016, the program was rebranded once again to Beal News Network (BNN), but returned to the name BTV as of 2018, but to be changed back to BNN in 2019.
 In 2020, the program's name was returned back to BTV (Beal Television) and stays as such today.

 The Beal Innovates program began in 2015 as a four-credit all day program running first semester, covering English, Science, Geography, and Mathematics through a project and inquiry-based approach.
 The success of this program led to an expansion of interdisciplinary study courses beginning in the 2019–2020 year, including The Chemistry of Biology (12U Biology and Chemistry), Physimatics (11U Physics and Mathematics), and Page to Stage (10D/P English and Drama.)

 The Bealart Year End show is an opportunity for students to showcase their talents.

 There is an annual end-of-year concert that highlights students' accomplishments through both group and individual performances from the jazz and concert bands, guitar ensemble, recording groups, and choir.

 The dance program also showcases their talents in a public performance at the end of each semester.
 Beal offers Dance from Grades 9–12 with each class studying Jazz, Ballet and Modern dance.
 Guest artists are often brought into the school to allow dancers to participate in enrichment pieces such as Hip-Hop and Contemporary dance.

 Beal Musical Theatre is a 3 credit program that involves vocal music, dance and dramatic arts.
 Students are accepted into the program after a successful audition.
 The program used to run in a 3-year cycle, running for two years in a row, and taking the third year off.
 Now the school puts on a show every year, following the pattern minor, major, minor, major in their show choices.
 The program has produced the following shows: